snap-one/docs-driverworks-xml/source/includes/10_tstat_xml/_17-connections.md

 [`<devicedata>`][1]

-This element defines the av switch driver [connections][2] which are utilized to create the bindings within the Control4 system.
+This element defines the Thermostate driver [connections][2] which are utilized to create the bindings within the Control4 system.
 Numerous connections can be defined within the `<connections>` element under the `<connection>` element.

 ### Example

-The example to the right is an entire connections XML section from the Thermostat proxy driver development template.
+The example to the right is an entire connections XML section from the [Thermostat Proxy Driver Development Template][3].

 ```xml
 <connection>